quadrate-language/quadrate/docs/docs/docs/learn/3-functions/defining.md

 }
 ```

-`main` takes no inputs and returns nothing.
+`main` takes no inputs and has no outputs.

 ## Function Names